 Safety and security

 Privacy is a significant concern for many people.
 They need space to feel comfortable.
-Luxury mobile home parks can offer you bigger lots, walled yards, and so on.
+Luxury mobile home parks for families can offer you bigger lots, walled yards, and so on.

 6- Retirement mobile home parks